Flamenco Guitar Lesson and interview with Berto Boyd

 Berto:

-After my 80’s skateboarding obsession, I ended up mostly surfing in the 90’s due to the surf being way better than the skate scene in Ventura, CA. I stopped skating and surfing altogether around 2000 to focus on the career and then picked up skating again in 2013 when I moved to Oregon and saw Dreamland’s Lincoln City Skatepark.
+I stopped skating and surfing altogether around 2000.
+I wanted to focus on the guitar career.
+Then I picked up skating again in 2013 when I moved to Oregon and saw Dreamland’s Lincoln City Skatepark.

 Berto Skateboard

 I grew up skating pretty janky stuff and had never seen anything this amazing and huge.
 There are over 100 skateparks in the state of Oregon and now I’m totally hooked again.
-I started a skateboard school that ended up lining up w nonprofit http://bcskateboardingalliance.org/about/ and we raised over 100k with our activities in 2018!

 Craig: